Welcome To Student Health Services

 Vision and Hearing screenings are provided annually to District 205 students at the state mandated grade levels.
 Students routinely screened also include: Special Education, students transferring into the district that have not been previously screened, and teacher requests.

-Thornton Township District 205 maintains health offices in each of its schools, staffed with fully qualified, professionally licensed registered nurses.
+Thornton Township High Schools District 205 maintains health offices in each of its schools, staffed with fully qualified, professionally licensed registered nurses.
 Students remaining for after-school activities such as sports are under the supervision of an adult.
-Professional registered nurses are not on duty after school hours but all members of the coaching staff are trained in first aid in accordance with state guidelines.
+Professional registered nurses are not on duty after school hours.

 Aunt Martha’s Clinics